Welcome to today's edition of the Rush 24-7 podcast.

 It's all about not sending anybody to Paris.

-They're they're just beside themselves over that.
+They're just beside themselves over that.

-Roger Simon, who is not a leftist, written a serious piece here at uh PJ Media that was published a couple of days ago, three days ago, my birthday, is the White House a sleeper cell.
+Roger Simon, who is not a leftist, written a serious piece here at PJ Media that was published a couple of days ago, three days ago, my birthday, is the White House a sleeper cell.

 By the way, unemployment numbers have just skyrocketed way up.